Deducing Truth from Correlation

 where $B_{f,K}$ are the multivariate Bernstein polynomials and $f:[L]\to\nn$ are so-called frequencies and satisfy $f\geq0$ as well as $\sum_{i=1}^Lf(i)=K$.
 But for a fixed choice of the $\gamma_i$, this means that the statement

 has to hold \emph{for all} linear combinations $P$ of the polynomials $B_{f,K}$.
 It is known \cite{jetter-stoeckler} that these span the space of all polynomials of degree less than or equal to $K$.
-Hence, above equality carries over to all polynomials $P$ in $L-1$ variables of degree less than or equal to $K$.
-The theory of Kergin-interpolation \cite{kergin} (and \cite{sauer-xu}) tells us that we can always find a polynomial $P_\gamma$ satisfying $P_\gamma(\mathbf a_i)=\gamma_i$, $i=1,\ldots,L$, if $K\geq L-1$ holds. \end{proof} We will now come to the last remaining one of our proofs. \begin{proof}[{\bf Proof of Lemma \ref{lemma:positivity-of-MI-not-sufficient}}] Just let each $W_1,\ldots,W_K=W$ where $W$ is defined by
+Hence, above equality carries over to all polynomials $P$ in $L$ variables of degree less than or equal to $K$.
+In the general case on can (based on the theory of Kergin-interpolation \cite{kergin,sauer-xu}) show that we can always find a polynomial $P_\gamma$ satisfying $P_\gamma(\mathbf a_i)=\gamma_i$, $i=1,\ldots,L$, if $K\geq L(L'-1)$ holds. \end{proof} We will now come to the last remaining one of our proofs. \begin{proof}[{\bf Proof of Lemma \ref{lemma:positivity-of-MI-not-sufficient}}] Just let each $W_1,\ldots,W_K=W$ where $W$ is defined by

 where $r\in\mathfrak P([L])$ is arbitrary.
 Then, it is impossible to tell the values $p(4)$ and $p(3)$ of the sought-after $p$: think of the sets

 Every of these distributions gets mapped to the same distribution by application of above channels.
 Thus, we can \emph{never} hope to get an invertibility criterion just from looking at the pairwise mutual informations! \end{proof} \end{section} \begin{section}{Appendix } We now briefly touch upon the topics hypothesis testing and statistical inference. \begin{subsection}{Hypothesis testing for dependent component systems} In this section, we present some facts on hypothesis testing in order to connect this presentation to it.
 Given an arbitrary $DCS$ $\mathcal S$ with parameters $L,K,L'$, what we receive at the output during $n\in\nn$ observations is a string $y^n\in([L']^n)$.
 Let the number of times each symbol $(y_1,\ldots,y_K)\in[L']^K$ appears in $y^n=((y_{1,1},\ldots,y_{K,1}),\ldots,(y_{1,n},\ldots,y_{K,n}))$ be $N(y_1,\ldots,y_K|y^n)$.
 Due to the memoryless nature of the system, every permutation of that string is equally likely to be the output of the system.
 Hence, the whole set $\{\tau y^n:\tau\in S_n\}$ (where $S_n$ is the set of permutations on $n\in\nn$ symbols and $(\tau y^n)_{i}:=(y_{1,\tau^{-1}(i)},\ldots,y_{K,\tau^{-1}(i)})$) will get mapped to the same estimate $\hat q=\hat q(y^n)$.
 We will henceforth, for nonnegative functions $f:[L']^K\to\mathbb N$, use the abbreviation